 Landscaping businesses earn 70% to 80% of their annual revenue between April and November, then face months of minimal income while fixed costs keep running.
 That seasonal pattern creates a cascade of tax planning challenges that most CPAs never think about.
 The IRS expects four equal quarterly estimated payments, but landscapers who follow that default overpay in Q1 and risk underpayment penalties in Q3 and Q4.
 The annualized income installment method, filed on Schedule AI of Form 2210, solves this by matching payments to actual income in each period.
 A landscaper earning just $5,000 in Q1 annualizes to only $20,000, generating a minimal April 15 installment.
 As revenue ramps through the season, later installments increase proportionally.
 For S-Corps with entity-level tax, the adjusted seasonal installment method on Form 2220 is available when the base period percentage for any six consecutive months hits 70% or more, a threshold most landscaping companies clear easily.

 The One Big Beautiful Bill Act permanently changed the equipment depreciation picture for landscaping businesses.
-The Section 179 maximum deduction jumped to $2,500,000 for 2025 and approximately $2,560,000 for 2026, with the phase-out threshold beginning at $4,090,000.
-Bonus depreciation was permanently restored at 100% for qualifying property acquired after January 19, 2025, under IRS Notice 2026-11.
+The Section 179 maximum deduction jumped to $2,500,000 for 2025 and $2,560,000 for 2026, with the phase-out threshold beginning at $4,090,000.
+Bonus depreciation was permanently restored at 100% for qualifying property PLACED IN SERVICE after January 19, 2025, under OBBBA §70301 (property acquired under binding contracts dated before January 20, 2025 but placed in service in 2025 remains at the 20% TCJA phasedown).
 A $50,000 commercial zero-turn mower is fully deductible in Year 1 through either Section 179 or bonus depreciation, compared to just $7,145 (14.29%) under regular 7-year MACRS.
 The same applies to skid steers, mini excavators, utility trailers, and wood chippers.
 Even financed equipment qualifies for full first-year expensing: a $75,000 F-350 with a 6-foot-8-inch bed at 100% business use is fully deductible because it exceeds 6,000 lbs GVWR and has a qualifying bed length, exempting it from both the IRC Section 280F luxury auto caps and the $31,300 SUV limitation under Section 179(b)(6).
-Trucks under 6,000 lbs GVWR are capped at $20,200 in Year 1 with bonus depreciation.
+Trucks under 6,000 lbs GVWR are capped at $20,400 in Year 1 with bonus depreciation. **NJ does NOT conform to federal bonus depreciation** - all bonus depreciation is added back on the NJ return; assets must be depreciated over MACRS lives using straight-line for NJ.
+NJ also caps §179 at $25,000.

 NJ's ABC test makes it virtually impossible to classify landscaping crew members as independent contractors.
 Under N.J.S.A.
 43:21-19(i)(6), all services are presumed employment unless the employer proves all three prongs.
 Prong B is the fatal one: a crew member performing mowing, trimming, or landscape maintenance for a landscaping company is working squarely within the company's usual course of business.
 The 2025 proposed NJDOL regulations go further, stating that customer job sites count as the employer's place of business.
 Penalties for misclassification are severe: $250 per worker for first violations, up to $1,000 for subsequent violations, plus 5% of the worker's gross earnings over the prior 12 months payable to the worker.
 Stop-work orders carry $5,000 per day in civil penalties, and third convictions for wage nonpayment are third-degree crimes with up to 5 years imprisonment.
 NJDOL assessed $60,611 against VLD Landscaping L.L.C. in 2024 for five misclassified employees paid in cash.
 The state has collected $84 million in wage assessments since 2018.